MSc and PhD topics

 - Marc Lennartz: "Exploring Hourly Rainfall Extremes in a Changing Climate: A Comparative Analysis of sMEV and GEV Distributions Using COSMO-CLM Simulations over Germany” (supervision by Dr. Benjamin Poschlod and Prof. Dr. Jürgen Böhner)

-- Ingrid Matanic: "Representation of droughts in high-resolution RCMs (COSMO-CLM over Germany)" (supervision by Dr. Benjamin Poschlod and Prof. Dr. Jana Sillmann)
+- Ingrid Matanić: "Representation of meteorological droughts in a high-resolution regional climate model over Germany" (supervision by Dr. Benjamin Poschlod and Prof. Dr. Jana Sillmann)